 “Dear Prudence” memorabilia has come to the fore in at least one instance.
 In 1987, nearly 20 years after the song first appeared, Lennon’s original handwritten copy of the 14 lines of verse from “Dear Prudence,” was sold at auction to an unidentified investor for $19,500.

 Prudence Farrow, meanwhile, would work as an elementary school teacher along with her husband, both continuing to practice TM (see box at right).
 For the Beatles, the trip to India and what had preceded it — including Brian Epstein’s death — began a process of unraveling that would lead to the group’s demise.
 Although India had provided them with a temporary spur to their musical output, differences and strains within the group had become apparent during the White Album recording sessions; differences that would lead to the Beatles’ break up in 1970.
 For more about the Beatles’ break up see, “The Paul-Is-Dead Saga, 1969-1970,” which also covers their final days together and the circumstances preceding their dissolution.

 Stay tuned to this website for other stories on the history of music in contemporary culture.
 Other Beatles and Beatles-related stories at this website include: “Beatles’ Closed-Circuit Gig, March 1964,” “Nike & The Beatles, 1987-1989,” “Nike’s Revolution Ad, 1987-1988″ (video), and “Michael & McCartney, 1980s-2009.”
 See also, “Beatles History: Ten Stories,” a topics page with additional choices.
 Thanks for visiting – and if you like what you see here, please consider making a donation to support this website.
-Thank you.
+Thank you. – Jack Doyle

 Date Posted: 27 July 2009